 Now, let’s get one thing straight.
-Flying termites are actually just termites which grow wings for the mating flight.
+A winged termite actually just grew their wings for the mating flight.
 But there are a lot of differences between flying and non-flying termites that often cause people to think they’re two separate critters.

-Let’s take a moment to first look at regular termites, and then at the flying termites to see where they differ.
-Then we’ll go over how to get rid of both and make sure they won’t come back.
+Let’s take a moment to look at these two variations to see where they differ.
+Then we’ll go over how to get rid of flying termites (and non-flying as well) and and how to make sure they won’t come back.

 Getting to Know Flying Termites (Alates)